ductwork/ductwork.github.io/basics/getting-started.md

 ### Multi-Database Support

 If you are connecting to multiple databases in your rails application you can configure which database to use with the `database` configuration.
-For more information see the [Configuration section]({% link advanced/configuration.md %}).
+For more information see the [Configuration page]({% link advanced/configuration.md %}).
 Then, you'll need to copy over the migrations that were generated to the `migration_paths` configuration for that database before migrating.

 ---